Ulster survive comeback to battle past Connacht

 |Tries: Lyttle, Stewart 2 Cons: Cooney 2 Pens: Cooney

-Ulster got back to winning ways by battling to a hard-earned victory over Connacht in Friday's United Rugby Championship match at the Sportsground.
+Ulster got back to winning ways by holding off a late Connacht comeback to win 22-20 in Friday's United Rugby Championship match at the Sportsground.

+Ulster led 19-3 but Connacht fought back to within two, Jack Carty's missed conversion attempt denying them a draw.

-The northern province had lost three in a row in all competitions but two Tom Stewart tries and one from Rob Lyttle helped them to a 22-20 win in Galway.
+The northern province had lost three in a row in all competitions but two Tom Stewart tries and one from Rob Lyttle helped them edge the win in Galway.

 Caolin Blade, Jarrad Butler and Adam Byrne crossed for the hosts.

-Ulster led 22-8 but Connacht fought back to within two, Jack Carty's missed conversion attempt denying them a draw.
+Ireland fly-half Carty pulled his last-gasp kick wide in a dramatic finish as the home side's late surge fell just short.

-The victors move into third in the URC table with their opponents occupying 11th in the standings after Friday's games.
+The victors move into third in the URC table with their seventh win in nine URC outings this campaign while their opponents occupy 11th in the standings after Friday's games, their points tally boosted slightly by a losing bonus point.

 Connacht came into the encounter on the back of six wins from their last eight games in all competitions after starting their URC campaign with three consecutive losses, including away to Ulster on the opening weekend.